George A. Tice: Later career

 Tice contributed to the group show at the J. Paul Getty Museum, Where We Live, Photographs of America, from the Berman Collection.
 He then began to work on an inventory of his archive.
 In 2009 David R. Godine published Seacoast Maine, with an introduction by John K. Hanson.
 This was accompanied by an exhibition at the Peter Fetterman Gallery, Santa Monica.

-In 2010 filming began for a documentary about his career, George Tice: Seeing Beyond the Moment, by New Street Productions, premiered in 2013 at the Newark Museum as part of his seventy-fifth birthday celebrations, which included exhibitions at William Paterson University, The Newark Museum, the Scott Nichols Gallery, the Nailya Alexander Gallery, and the Point Light Gallery.
+In 2010, New Street Productions filmed the documentary George Tice: Seeing Beyond the Moment, which premiered in 2013 at The Newark Museum of Art as part of Tice's 75th birthday celebrations.
+That year, the movie was also shown at William Paterson University, Scott Nichols Gallery, Nailya Alexander Gallery, and Point Light Gallery.

-In October 2015 the Lucie Foundation honored Tice with their Lucie Award for Lifetime Achievement at Carnegie Hall.
+In October 2015, the Lucie Foundation honored Tice with their Lucie Award for Lifetime Achievement at Carnegie Hall.
+In 2022, a book of Tice's photographs titled, Lifework: Photographs 1953–2013, was published by Veritas Editions.

-In 2022 a book of George Tice's photographs titled, Lifework: Photographs 1953-2013, was published by Veritas Editions.
-Hardcover 12 x 12 inch, 384 pages.
+A resident of Middletown Township, New Jersey, Tice died there from complications of chronic obstructive pulmonary disease on January 16, 2025, at the age of 86.

 Personal life

-George Tice married Joanna Blaylock in 1958, while he was serving in the U.S. Navy.
+Tice married Joanna Blaylock in 1958, while he was serving in the U.S. Navy.
 A son, Christopher, was born.
 They divorced in 1960, following his discharge from the Navy.
 He met and married Marie Tremmel the same year.
 They had four daughters: Loretta, Lisa, Lynn, and Jennifer.
 Tice and Marie Tremmel were divorced in 1977.
-Married Galina Kirlenco, of Russian descent, in 1984 divorced in 1986.
+Between 1984 and 1986 he was married to Galina Kirlenco, of Russian descent.